 Getting to Banff & Lake Louise is easy.
 Calgary (YYC) is the closest airport to access Banff National Park.
 Frequent direct flights connect the Calgary International Airport (YYC) to many cities across Canada, the US, UK, and the rest of the world.
 Calgary is an easy-to-navigate modern airport, so you’ll clear customs quickly here.

-A new International Terminal opened in Calgary in 2017!
+A new International Terminal opened in Calgary in 2017 making the arrival experience quick and easy!
 Need directions?
-Upon arrival watch for White Hatters, a group of volunteers who are easily identifiable by their red vests and white cowboy hats.
+Watch for White Hatters, a group of volunteers who are easily identifiable by their red vests and white cowboy hats.
 These friendly locals can answer all your questions and point you in the right direction.

 3. Two towns to pick from in Banff National Park